Meg Whitman: Early life and education

-Whitman was born in Cold Spring Harbor, New York, the daughter of Margaret Cushing (née Goodhue) and Hendricks Hallett Whitman, Jr. Her patrilineal great-great-great-grandfather, Elnathan Whitman, was a member of the Nova Scotia House of Assembly.
-Through her father, Whitman is also a great-great-granddaughter of U.S. Senator Charles B. Farwell, of Illinois.
+Whitman was born on August 4, 1956 in Cold Spring Harbor, New York, the daughter of Margaret Cushing (née Goodhue) and Hendricks Hallett Whitman Jr. Her patrilineal great-great-great-grandfather, Elnathan Whitman, was a member of the Nova Scotia House of Assembly and great-great-grandfather, Charles B. Farwell, of Illinois, was a U.S. Senator.
 On her mother's side, she is a great-granddaughter of historian and jurist Munroe Smith and a great-great-granddaughter of General Henry S. Huidekoper.
 Her paternal grandmother, born Adelaide Chatfield-Taylor, was the daughter of writer Hobart Chatfield-Taylor and his wife, Rose Farwell Chatfield-Taylor, and the sister of economist Wayne Chatfield-Taylor.

-Whitman attended Cold Spring Harbor High School in Cold Spring Harbor, New York, graduating after three years in 1974.
-In her memoirs, she says she was in the top 10 of her class.
+Whitman attended Cold Spring Harbor High School in Cold Spring Harbor, New York and graduated in 1974 after only three years.
 She wanted to be a doctor, so she studied math and science at Princeton University.
 However, after spending a summer selling advertisements for the magazine Business Today, she changed over to the study of economics.
-She graduated with an A.B. in economics with honors from Princeton University in 1977 after completing an 83-page-long senior thesis titled "The Marketing of American Consumer Products in Western Europe."
-Whitman then obtained an M.B.A. from Harvard Business School in 1979.
+She graduated with an A.B. in economics with honors from Princeton University in 1977.
+Whitman obtained an M.B.A. from Harvard Business School in 1979.

 Whitman is married to Griffith Harsh IV, Chair of Neurosurgery at the University of California, Davis, previously at Stanford University Medical Center.
-They have two sons.
-She has lived in Atherton, California, since March 1998.
+They have two sons, Griffith Harsh V and William Harsh.
 Whitman College, a residential college completed in 2007 at Princeton University, was named for Meg Whitman following her $30 million donation.

 Career

 Early work

 Whitman began her career in 1979 as a brand manager at Procter & Gamble in Cincinnati, Ohio.
-Whitman later moved on to work as a consultant at Bain & Company.
+Whitman later moved on to work as a consultant at Bain & Company from 1989 to 1992.
 She rose through the ranks to achieve the position of senior vice president.

 Whitman became vice president of strategic planning at the Walt Disney Company in 1989.
 Two years later, she joined the Stride Rite Corporation before becoming president and CEO of Florists' Transworld Delivery in 1995.

 As Hasbro's Playskool Division general manager, starting in January 1997, she oversaw global management and marketing of two children's brands, Playskool and Mr. Potato Head.
 She also imported the UK's children's television show Teletubbies into the U.S.